jegelstaff/formulize/drupal/formulize/README.txt

 FEATURES
 --------

-The Formulize module integrates with Formulize and lets you create nodes in your Drupal website that are based on screens defined in Formulize.
+The Formulize module integrates with the Formulize data management system and lets you create nodes in your Drupal website that are based on screens defined in Formulize.
 This module also ensures synchronization of the users and groups/roles between Drupal and Formulize.

 Behaviours this module supports:

 * Storing data about where Formulize is, how to connect to its database, etc
-* Creating new users in Formulize when new users are created in Drupal
-* Updating users in Formulize when users are updated in Drupal (ie: name change, etc)
+* Displaying data management screens from Formulize, inside Drupal
-* Deleting users in Formulize when users are deleted in Drupal
+* Automatically synchronizing users with Drupal
-* Creating new groups in Formulize when roles are created in Drupal
-* Updating groups in Formulize when roles are updated in Drupal
-* Deleting groups in Formulize when roles are deleted in Drupal
-* Creating new groups in Formulize when groups are created in Organic Groups, including groups for each role created within a group
-* Updating groups in Formulize when groups are updated in Organic Groups, including groups for each role created within a group
-* Deleting groups in Formulize when groups are deleted in Organic Groups, including groups for each role created within a group.
+* With the Formulize Organic Groups Synchronization module, automatically synchronizing Drupal organic groups with Formulize groups
+* With the Formulize Roles Synchronization module, automatically synchronizing Drupal roles with Formulize groups

 REQUIREMENTS
 ------------
 Drupal 6.x
 MySQL >= 4.1
-XOOPS
-Formulize
+Formulize (standalone version)

 INSTALL/CONFIG
 --------------
-1. Download and install XOOPS from

-2. Download and install Formulize from
+1. Download and install Formulize from http://www.freeformsolutions.ca/formulize

-2. Move this folder into your modules directory like you would any other module.
+2. Copy the Formulize drupal module folder into your modules directory like you would any other module.

-3. Set your $db_url in /path/to/drupal/sites/default/settings.php like this:
-   $db_url['default']   = mysql://user:pass@host/dbname
-   $db_url['formulize'] = mysql://user:pass@host/dbname

-4. Enable formulize module from administer >> modules.
+3. Enable formulize module from administer >> modules.

-5. Go to 'admin/settings/formulize' and setup the full path where Formulize is installed. ( example: /public_html/xoops/mainfile.php )
+4. Go to 'admin/settings/formulize' and setup the full path to the "mainfile.php" file where Formulize is installed. ( example: /public_html/formulize/mainfile.php )

-6. The formulize module is available now.
+5. In the admin area, go to the Synchronize page and copy all your Drupal users into Formulize

+6. Create screens in Formulize to control how you want forms and data to be displayed.
+Then create Formulize nodes in Drupal that display those screens.

 UNINSTALL